 Drunk driving is one of the most dangerous things that can occur on a roadway.
 Drivers who are under the influence of drugs or alcohol will have trouble making decisions, judging distances, and controlling their vehicle.
 If you’ve ever come across a potential drunk driver it’s likely you stayed as far away from the vehicle as possible.
-This is smart and our car accident attorney Los Angeles California has more tips for this type of situation.
+This is smart and our car crash lawyer in California has more tips for this type of situation.

 Learn the Signs of Drunk Driving

 Before you make any move when near a suspected drunk driver you need to learn the signs of drunk driving.
 Knowing these signs will help you spot potential drunk drivers so you can report them to the authorities.
 The signs include any of the following:

 - Illegal turning